Provincial & Territorial Developments

 British Columbia

-With 24 repair cafes across the province, BC has a strong repair culture.
-In addition, many of BC's major industries, such as agriculture, marine and fishing and forestry are industries that rely on repair services.
-Unlocking the right to repair will allow for more items to be repaired at community repair cafes , for new jobs to be created in repair industries and for costs and wait times for repair to be reduced.
+Unlocking the right to repair will allow for more items to be repaired at local repair cafes, for new jobs to be created and for costs and wait times for repair to be reduced.

 If you'd like to support right to repair in BC, you can get in contact with us at info@canrepair.ca or write to your MLA and ask them to support your right to repair.